captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## OLIVIA:
-I mean, OK yes, I still have insomnia sometimes and anxiety now and then, and sure, I’m a mess overall, but not any worse than anyone else I can think of—certainly not any worse than you, Mom—
+I mean, OK yes, I still have insomnia sometimes and anxiety now and then, and sure, I’m a mess overall,

 ---

+but not any worse than anyone else I can think of—certainly not any worse than you, Mom—

+---

 and I just don’t understand why it’s still so important to you to see me as broken.

+---

----’m not.
+I’m not.
 Broken.

 ---